codeslashSagnik/health-Chatbot-NN/README.md

 # Overview

-Creating medical chatbot using Python (*Flask*) and machine learning algorithms for purposes of project for the course of Intelligent Systems at the Faculty of Organization and Informatics, University of Zagreb.
+Creating medical chatbot using Python (*Flask*) and machine learning algorithms for purposes of project

 # Requirements